 In June 2016, he was indicted in France for embezzlement of public funds and undeclared labour.
 Some of his assets, worth several million euros, were seized in France, in Spain and in the United Kingdom.

-Under Rifaat Al-Assad’s command, the Defense Brigades could have participated to two infamous slaughters.
+Under Rifaat Al-Assad’s command, the Defense Brigades could have participated in two infamous slaughters.

 Firstly, the massacre in the prison of Tadmor (or Palmyra), probably perpetrated by the Defense Brigades in retaliation to the attempted murder of President Hafez Al-Assad.

 On 27 June 1980, the Defense Brigades led by Rifaat Al-Assad attacked the prison of Tadmor, around 200km North-East of the capital.
-As soon as they arrive, the soldiers barge into the cell and kill almost every prisoner.
+As soon as they arrived, the soldiers barged into the cell and killed almost every prisoner.
 About 1’000 people suspected of being members of the opposition could have been slaughtered.

-Secondly, the martyrdom of the cityof Hama in February 1982.
-Following the takeover by the Fighting Vanguard of the city of Hama, the government sends in thousands of men, including the Defense Brigades.
+Secondly, the martyrdom of the city of Hama in February 1982.
+Following the takeover by the Fighting Vanguard of the city of Hama, the government sent in thousands of men, including the Defense Brigades.

-Government forces surround and shell the city with heavy artillery and tanks.
-The Vanguard and many individuals who had spontaneously taken arms try to resist, in vain.
-Very quickly, the civilian population is trapped in its own city, cut off from supply, food and electricity for almost 4 weeks.
+Government forces surrounded and shelled the city with heavy artillery and tanks.
+The Vanguard and many individuals who had spontaneously taken arms tried to resist, in vain.
+Very quickly, the civilian population was trapped in its own city, cut off from supply, food and electricity for almost 4 weeks.